mattskrobola/Encrypted-Device-Driver-Project/README.md

 ## Overview
 - cryptctl.c acts as the control device driver
-- it holds an array of structs (size is hardcoded to 20 currently) stored in kernal memory where each struct represents a encryption/decryption character driver.
+- it holds an array of structs stored in kernal memory where each struct represents a encryption/decryption character driver.
 - the main control driver has ioctl functions that add/remove/ect
-- right now just remove and add functionality is working.
 - user app is interface.c
-- code is really messy atm and super error prone so might crash vm

 ## How to setup
 - make

-- ./interface create -key-
+- ./interface create -key
-- ./interface delete -index-
+- ./interface delete -index
+- ./interface encrypt -index -input
+- ./interface decrypt -index -input
+- ./interface change_key -newkey -index
+- ./interface getkey -index

 - once done testing or need to make changes make sure u run -> make clean